Come and see us to:

 Insulin syringes and insulin pens are currently the most common way of administering insulin.
 Injection devices are made in different sizes, and the size used depends on the quantity of insulin being injected.
 To avoid under or over dosing, it is important that you know how to measure the insulin dose in your device.
 Come and see us to learn more.

-The insulin pump is a small battery-operated electronic device that holds a reservoir of insulin.
+The insulin pump is a battery-operated or rechargeable electronic device that holds a reservoir of insulin.
 It is about the size of a pager and is worn 24 hours a day.
 The pump is programmed to deliver insulin into the body through thin plastic tubing known as the infusion set.
 The pump is worn outside the body, in a pouch or on your belt.
 The infusion set has a fine needle or flexible cannula that is inserted just below the skin where it stays in place for two to three days.

 Only rapid acting insulin is used in the pump.
 Whenever food is eaten the pump is programmed to deliver a surge of insulin into the body similar to the way the pancreas works in people without diabetes.
 Between meals a small and steady rate of insulin is delivered.